A complaint is an expression of dissatisfaction, either written or spoken.

 Note: If there are good reasons for not having made the complaint within the above timeframe and, if it is still possible to investigate the complaint effectively and fairly, Solent Mind may decide to still consider the complaint.

 A complaint may be made by the person who is directly affected by the action or inaction of Solent Mind, such as a service user, fundraiser, supporter or member.
-A complaint may be made by a person acting on behalf of someone else, only where:
+A complaint may only be made by a person acting on behalf of someone else, where:

 Anyone using the procedure will get help, if they want it, to use the advocacy service of their choice.
 This includes the local CAB and Solent Mind Advocacy Services where appropriate, or an alternative independent advocacy service where Solent Mind Advocacy Services would not be appropriate.

-Complaints Team,15-16 The Avenue, Southampton, Hampshire, SO17 1XF
+Feedback Team, Executive Assistant Team,15-16 The Avenue, Southampton, Hampshire, SO17 1XF

 For data related complaints (GDPR), you can also contact our Data Protection Officer